주 콘텐츠로 건너뛰기

 Once your FAQ is live, continuously monitor its performance to determine when updates are needed.
 You can do this by monitoring:

-- Bounce rates: If your FAQ links out to other pages on your site, this is an important way to understand if people are finding content that applies to them.
-When you see high bounce rates, review the data to see what questions you still need to answer.
+• Bounce rates: If your FAQ links out to other pages on your site, this is an important way to understand if people are finding content that applies to them.
+Review the data to see what questions you still need to answer when you see high bounce rates.

 8. Build processes for updating information